Form of Government Statement

-Regular Council meetings are scheduled for the second and fourth Tuesday of each month at the Clifton Forge Public Library or Fire Hall.
+Regular Council meetings are scheduled for the second and fourth Tuesday of each month on the second floor of town hall.
 Special meetings are called as necessary and regular meeting notices and agendas are published in the Virginian Review newspaper.

 § 1-254.
 Town.

 “Town” means any existing town or an incorporated community within one or more counties which became a town before noon, July 1, 1971, as provided by law or which has within defined boundaries a population of 1,000 or more and which has become a town as provided by law.